kumahq/kuma/docs/generated/resources/policy_rate-limit.md

 - `sources` (required, repeated)

     List of selectors to match dataplanes that rate limit will be applied for

+    - `match` (optional)

+        Tags to match, can be used for both source and destinations

 - `destinations` (required, repeated)

     List of selectors to match services that need to be rate limited.

+    - `match` (optional)

+        Tags to match, can be used for both source and destinations

 - `conf` (required)

     Configuration for RateLimit
     +required

-    Child properties:

     - `http` (optional)

         The HTTP RateLimit configuration
         +optional

-        Child properties:

         - `requests` (required)